-- Evaluation: The City will conduct a study to determine if the inclusionary requirement or inlieu fee should be adjusted to produce a greater percentage of deed-restricted affordable housing units or in-lieu funds for affordable housing.
-The evaluation will also review consistency with "No Net Loss" law to ensure any existing deed-restricted affordable units or other "Protected Units" proposed to be demolished as part of a new housing project are replaced in addition to the required inclusionary units or in-lieu fee. - Zoning Ordinance Amendments.
-By December 2026, the Inclusionary Housing Ordinance shall be amended if warranted by the results of the evaluation.
+- Evaluation: The City will conduct a study The City will reevaluate the Inclusionary Housing Ordinances to determine if the inclusionary requirement or in-lieu fee should be they could be adjusted to produce a greater percentage of deed-restricted affordable housing units or in-lieu funds for affordable housing. or if the in-lieu fee could be raised to allow flexibility for the developer with the intent that the funds would be appropriated to the Affordable Housing Trust Fund (Program HE-12).
+The evaluation will also review consistency with "No Net Loss" law to ensure any existing deed-restricted affordable units or other "Protected Units15" proposed to be demolished as part of a the new housing project are replaced in addition to the required inclusionary units or in-lieu fee. - Zoning Ordinance Amendments.
+By December 2026, Tthe Inclusionary Housing Ordinance shall be amended if warranted by the results of per the results of the evaluation.

-Responsibility: Planning and Housing and Human Services Divisions warranted)
+Responsibility: Planning and Housing and Human Services Divisions

-Time Frame: Study by December 2025, Zoning Ordinance Amendment by December 2026 (if
+Time Frame: Study by December 2025, Zoning Ordinance Amendment by December 2026 (if warranted)Short